top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/06_appearance.md

 Comment: what is the width of the roll?
 1 in? - AC

+Comment: Red and White rolls have a 2 inch thickness.
+Yellow is 1 inch wide. -JT

 The placement of red tape should always be **under** yellow and white tape.

 A Duckiebot navigates Duckietown by a sequence of:

-* Navigating one or more straigh ties until a red tape appears,
+* Navigating one or more straight ties until a red tape appears,
 * Wait for the coordination signal,
 * Execute an intersection traversal,
 * Relocalize in a StraightTile.